 - Demonstration of proficiency in spoken and written English

 - Submission of results of the Graduate Record Examination (minimum score for admission to be established annually by the MNE graduate committee)

 - Submission of at least three letters of recommendation from former instructors or other individuals qualified to evaluate the applicant’s ability to engage in graduate study in mechanical and nuclear engineering

 - Submission of a written statement of purpose that clearly demonstrates commitment to a career in mechanical and nuclear engineering

 The MNE graduate committee may admit students unconditionally or provisionally.
 Provisional admission may be granted when deficiencies are identified; these deficiencies should be remedied by the time specified by the admissions committee.
 At the end of the provisional period, the student's progress is evaluated.
 Failure to meet the goals set forth by the MNE graduate committee at the time of admission results in a show-cause notice.
 A response to this notice that is deemed unsatisfactory results in a recommendation for dismissal.
-The student has the right to appeal the recommendation for dismissal following procedures set forth by the School of Engineering and the VCU Graduate School.
+The student has the right to appeal the recommendation for dismissal following procedures set forth by the College of Engineering and the VCU Graduate School.
 Remedial courses, or those designed to remove deficiencies, will not be accepted for credit hours toward the fulfillment of the course requirements for the Ph.D.